holepunchto/jsonrpc-mux/readme.md

 ### `channel.muxer`

-The `Mjr` instance from which the channel was created.
+The `JSONRPCMux` instance from which the channel was created.

 ## Test